nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 Apart from using predefined route pattern, we can define our pattern and then use in an application.

-In `routes.php` setting file under `patterns` we can define list of route pattern to be used within application where key becomes name of route pattern.
+In `routes.php` setting file, under `patterns` we can define list of route pattern to be used within application where key becomes name of route pattern.

-Route pattern is created setting values of below configuration:
+Route pattern is created based on values of below configuration:

 1. route
 2. namedscope